Thursday, October 4, 2007

 Monday, January 29, 2007

 Florida College Lectures - 2007.
 The FC lectures are scheduled for February 5-8.
-The schedule and other information can be downloaded at the Florida College webpage.
 I am preparing two illustrated classes for McCarty Auditorium on Acts and Archaeology.

 Executable Preacher.
 Mark Copeland has a good blog with items of special interest to preachers.
 Take a look at the Executable Preacher, and don't forget Mark's original site, Executable Outlines, where he had hundreds of outlines that are being accessed by people all over the world.
 Mark is our "pioneer" in the proper use of the Internet for Bible Study and distribution of good material.